 2018 EXPOSE AND IMPACT STUDENT EXCHANGE TO PARIS AND THE FRENCH RIVIERA

-Destination Destiny partnering with King College Prep High School will again support 20 + students traveling to France during spring break of 2018.
+Destination Destiny partnering with King College Prep High School is raising funds to again support 20 or more students traveling to France during spring break of 2018.
 The students will be hosted by families from sister school Lycée Colbert while touring the landmarks of Paris.
 They will then travel to the south of France by the TGV high speed train to experience the more laid back life of the Provence and the French Riviera.

 They will will participate in a service project before discovering the Palais des Papes in Avignon .
 They will visit the principality of Monaco and the palace of the Grimaldi Family where princess Grace Kelly once lived, and stroll the palm-lined Promenade des Anglais in Nice.
 Please join us in offsetting some of the cost of the trip for students who might not otherwise have an opportunity to participate in such an experience.
 View highlights of past trips by visiting the expose and impact trip tab.